stillwater-sc/dfa-documentation/content/introduction/introduction.md

 +++

-# Why are Domain Flow Algorithms specified this way?

-To appreciate the domain flow algorithms and what they enable, you need to think about the physical form a 'program evaluator', or processor, could take.
+To appreciate domain flow algorithms and what they enable, you need to think about the physical form a 'program evaluator', or processor, could take.
 In the days when a processor occupied the volume of a small room, any physical computational machine was limited to a single computational element.
 This implied that the execution of any algorithm had to be specified as a complete order in time.